 From here the Queensland and Northern Territory Aerial Services Ltd, better known as QANTAS, took to the skies for the very first time.

-In honour of the extraordinary efforts and achievements of Australia’s early pioneers, the Cloncurry John Flynn Place Museum pays tribute to Reverend John Flynn and his team for their dedication and success in overcoming isolation and bringing communication education, and health to remote Australia.
+In honour of the extraordinary efforts and achievements of the country's early pioneers, the Cloncurry John Flynn Place Museum pays tribute to Reverend John Flynn and his team for their dedication and success in overcoming isolation and bringing communication education, and health to remote Australia.

 John Flynn Place Museum.
 Credit: Tourism and Events Queensland

-The museum takes you on a journey following in Flynn’s footsteps from conception, birth and the legacy of the Royal Flying Doctor Service, born in Cloncurry in1928 to improve quality of life for rural Australians.
+The museum takes you on a journey following in Flynn's footsteps from conception, birth, and the legacy of the Royal Flying Doctor Service, founded in Cloncurry in 1928 to improve quality of life for rural Australians.

 Porcupine Gorge National Park.
 Credit: Tourism and Events Queensland